-In a small bowl whisk together the powdered sugar, vanilla, butter and one tablespoon of the milk.
+In a small bowl whisk together the powdered sugar, lemon juice, lemon rind, butter and one tablespoon of the milk.
 If it looks too thick, you can add a second tablespoon of milk.

 Drizzle the cooled tart with the icing, remove from the pan and serve on the base.